-Need Objective Housing Revitalization and Construction Many of SHA's developments need overall interior and exterior renovation efforts, as well as address structural issues.
-Perform interior and exterior renovation efforts at all its housing locations, to include addressing structural issues.
+Need Objective Housing Revitalization and Construction Many of SHA's developments need overall Perform interior and exterior renovation interior and exterior renovation efforts, as well efforts at all its housing locations, to include as address structural issues. addressing structural issues.

 In addition, there is a need for added housing in Lee County based on the number of persons on SHA's waiting lists.
 In addition, construct more quality, affordable housing in Lee County.
 Housing for Persons with Special Needs There is a shortage of safe, decent, and affordable housing available to special needs populations to include the elderly, persons with disabilities, and substance abuse problems, homeless individuals and families, and persons with HIV/AIDS.
 Increase the supply of permanent affordable rental housing for the special-needs populations, especially those experiencing homelessness and those with disabilities.
 Enhance coordination among service providers to ensure ongoing case management by supporting the efforts of the Continuum of Care.
-Care.